19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 4. Sagra dell’Asparago (Asparagus Festival): Santena, May

-For ten days in May, Santena celebrates its most famous product: the humble yet delicious asparagus
+For ten days in May, Santena celebrates its most famous product: the humble yet delicious asparagus.
+The first Sagra dell'Asparago was held in 1933, and has been attracting fans of this spring green ever since.

-The town centre transforms into an open-air market showcasing the green spears, and weekday evenings are packed with events like cooking classes, concerts, and of course, cena (dinner)—with lunch also available on weekends.
+The town centre transforms into an open-air market celebrating all things asparagus, and weekday evenings are packed with events like cooking classes, concerts, and of course, cena (dinner)—with lunch also available on weekends.

 5. Latte Formaggio: Scalenghe, May